-XLMiner provides eight types of charts to visually explore your data: Bar Charts, Line Charts, ScatterPlots, Boxplots, Histograms, Parallel Coordinates, ScatterPlot Matrices, and Variable Plots.
-On the XLMiner ribbon, from the Data Analysis tab, select Explore - Chart Wizard to use the Chart Wizard to create a chart.
+Analytic Solver Data Mining provides eight various types of charts to visually explore your data: Bar Charts, Line Charts, ScatterPlots, Boxplots, Histograms, Parallel Coordinates, ScatterPlot Matrices, and Variable Plots.
+To create a chart select Explore - Chart Wizard.
 A description of each chart type follows.

 Box Whisker Plot

 A box plot graph summarizes a data set and is often used in exploratory data analysis.
 This type of graph illustrates the shape of the distribution (its central value), and the range of the data.
 The plot consists of the most extreme values in the data set (maximum and minimum values), the lower and upper quartiles, and the median.

 Box plots are very useful when large numbers of observations are involved or when two or more data sets are being compared.
 In addition, they are also helpful for indicating whether a distribution is skewed and whether there are any unusual observations (outliers) in the data set.
 The most important trait of the box plot is its failure to be strongly influenced by extreme values, or outliers.

 A box plot includes the following statistical features.